 In December of 2019, President Donald Trump signed a law making student loans a qualified expense for 529 plans.
 The SECURE Act is the spending bill establishing a $10,000 lifetime limit for 529 plans.
-The funds can be used to repay student loans including most private loans and federal loans for the student beneficiary.
+The funds can be used to repay student loans, including most private loans and federal loans for the student beneficiary.

 Another $10,000 can be used for the repayment of student loans for all of the beneficiary’s siblings.
 Prior to the above changes being made, when payments were made for student loans, penalties and income tax were due.
-The new rules for 529 plans are retroactive, beginning on January 1st of 2019.
+The new rules for 529 plans are retroactive, beginning on January 1st of, 2019.

 How Safe Is Your Money?

 Any funds left in a 529 plan will not be lost.
-The funds can either be applied to post-secondary education or used for a qualified family member as a beneficiary including younger siblings, grandchildren, nephews, nieces or even for the account holder.
+The funds can either be applied to post-secondary education or used for a qualified family member as a beneficiary, including younger siblings, grandchildren, nephews, nieces or even for the account holder.

 The full amount of a scholarship award can be withdrawn with no penalty from a 529 plan.
-State and federal income taxes will still apply for the earnings.
+State and federal income taxes will still apply to the earnings.
 If withdrawal becomes necessary for expenses unrelated to education, a 10 percent penalty in addition to taxes on the earnings may be owed.